pardiralli-dev/pardiralli/README.md

 $ cd pardiralli
 $ ./deploy-local.sh
 ```
 This will connect to a dummy database in Heroku.
-To use a local database, setup the databse locally and modify the database configuration/credentials in `deploy-local.sh` accordingly.
+To use a local database, setup the database locally and modify the database configuration/credentials in `deploy-local.sh` accordingly.